Eidonko/Art/README.md

 # Art
 Translator of the Ariel recovery language

 ARIEL is a declarative language with a syntax somewhat similar to that of the UNIX shells.
-One instruction per line is allowed.
 Comments are like in the C shell (“#” starts a comment which ends at next new line or at end-of-file).
 Names are not case-sensitive.
-ARIEL deals with five basic
-types: “nodes”, “tasks”, “logicals”, integers, and real numbers.
+ARIEL deals with five basic types: “nodes”, “tasks”, “logicals”, integers, and real numbers.
 A node is a uniquely identifiable processing node of the system, e.g., a processor of a MIMD supercomputer.
 A task is a uniquely identifiable process or thread in the system.
 A logical is a uniquely identifiable collection of tasks, possibly running on different nodes.
 Nodes, tasks, and logicals are generically called entities.
 Entities are uniquely identified via non-negative integers; for instance, NODE3 or N3 refer to processing node currently configured as number 3.

 Integer symbolic constants can be “imported” from C language header files through the statement INCLUDE.
 For instance, if the C language header file "vf.h" contains a define statement